-Please remember: The following exercise results will be compared to others in the class.
-Be sure to save all of your data and to label everything clearly.
-A result of reviewing this data, we will decide to possibly calibrate and/or fix a pipette.
-So, do not just post your results, remember which pipette gave you which results (perhaps a small piece of tape, etc to help you remember the pipet may be a wise idea).
+Please remember: Be sure to label everything clearly.
+As result of reviewing your data, we may decide to possibly calibrate and/or fix a pipette.
+So, do not just review your results.
+Remember which pipette gave you which results, and label the paper with information tat will help you identify which pipet it was.
+We have some Ziploc bags to store the sample if needed and attach the Ziploc bag to the pipet and let Prof. Wolf know that the results were suspect.
+This way, a repair or replacement can be conducted.
+Lastly, put a few sheets of paper towels under the filter paper as the dye may bleed and color the lab bench!

-Using a piece of provided filter paper and colored solution.
-Be sure to note the paper and solutions provided by the professor, as this REALLY affects the results.
-Obviously we all need to use the same paper and same samples dye if we are going to compare results.

-Label the filter paper in the lower right corner with your name.
-Also note the pipette number or any other identifying information (volume, type, etc).
-For the sake of time management, have one member of your team do the 2-20 pipet series and the other member of the team work with the 20-200 ul pipet.
+Using a piece of provided filter paper and colored solution, label the filter paper in the lower right corner with your name and contact information (email is good).
+Also note the pipette number or any other identifying information (volume, type, etc.).
+For the sake of time management, have one member of your team do the 2-20 pipet series first and the other volumes / pipets as time permits.
 Depending on the size of the paper and number of runs, you may have more than one piece of paper.
-Use a pencil to place a series of ticks 1 cm apart, 1 cm from the edge.
-10 ticks should be in one row and to the right of the row, ID what the ticks will be see below volumes (note diagram on board for clarification).
-About 2 cm below the first series of ticks, repeat the procedure for the next volume in your pipet series.
+Use a pencil to place a series of ticks 1 cm apart, left to right along the bottom of the filter paper.
+Repeat the 1 cm ticks on the left side, top to bottom.
+The figure at the end of the lab protocol does not show these tick FYI, but their placement will help enormously with centering and lining up of various samples.

 Using a 2-20 ul pipette place ten drops of 2 ul from left to right.
-Space them out evenly lining up near ticks.
-At the far right of the series, label it : 2 ul, 2-20 pipette.

-On the next line, repeat the above, but set the pipette for 5 ul.
+Space them out evenly lining up near the ticks.
+At the far right of the series of dots, label them accordingly: 2 ul, 2-20 pipette.
+On the next line, repeat the above steps, but set the pipette for 5 ul.
 Repeat again for 10 ul and 20 ul amounts and LABEL EACH ROW ACCORDINGLY.